IBMDecisionOptimization/do-ws-js/README.md

 <script type="text/javascript" src="./do-ws-js/scenario.js"></script>
 ```

-## Scenario:
+## Scenario Management (scenario):

 ### back-end
-These functions allow to manage scenario on server side.
+These APIs support scenariomanagement on server side.
-Scenarios are persisted as csv files in the file system (and hence are not appropriate for very large scenarios size).
+Scenarios are currently persisted as csv files in the file system (and hence are not appropriate for very large scenarios size).
 Multiple scenarios are supported.

 APIs include the ability to list all scenarios,, create new ones, delete existing ones.
 For a given scenario, list all tables, get content for a table, update table content, etc.